3 easy exercises to do at home any time

-So, to help you look after your body we’ve put together three simple exercises you can do as part of your everyday routine:
+We want to help you to improve your wellness, so we have put together three simple exercises you can do as part of your everyday routine:

 Going on your tiptoes will improve your balance and the mobility of your feet, to prevent falls and twisted ankles.